hackclub/hackclub/workshops/weather_app/README.md

 ![repl.it screen](https://cloud-9hqnkjk42.vercel.app/0screenshot_from_2020-10-26_14-54-39.png)

-## 3. Making a skeleton of the app.
+## 3. Making a skeleton of the app

 Let's start by adding some code to the `index.html` file.
 The basic lines are already added in the file.